garystafford/k8s-istio-observe-backend/README.md

 ## Docker Swarm Deployment

-This README outlines deploying the Microservices/RabbitMQ/MongDB stack locally to Docker Swarm.
+The post, [Kubernetes-based Microservice Observability with Istio Service Mesh: Part 1](https://wp.me/p1RD28-6fL), and this README outlines deploying the Microservices/RabbitMQ/MongoDB stack locally to Docker Swarm.
 Then, deploying the same stack to Google Kubernetes Engine (GKE) on the Google Cloud Platform (GCP), with Istio 1.0.6 and all associated telemetry components: Prometheus, Grafana, Zipkin, Jaeger, Service Graph, and Kiali.

 ### Requirements